CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 }
 ```

+In the example above, every tile in the subtree exists, but not every tile has content. `tileAvailability.constant` is set to `1` to indicate that all tiles exist without needing an explicit bitstream.
+Since only some tiles have content, `contentAvailability.bufferView` indicates where the bitstream is stored.
+Some child subtrees exist so `childSubtreeAvailability.bufferView` refers to another bitstream.
+This second bitstream is stored in an external binary file.

 ### Availability Packing

 Availability bitstreams are packed in binary using the format described in the [Boolean Data section](https://github.com/CesiumGS/3d-tiles/blob/3d-tiles-next/specification/Metadata/0.0.0/README.md#boolean-data) of the Cesium 3D Metadata Specification.